leezhenghui/tsnode-proxify/README.md

 AOP is really popular in java.
 In a JEE server runtime, the transaction, security are noramlly provided as AOP aspects under the hood.
 In SOA, the [SCA](https://en.wikipedia.org/wiki/Service_Component_Architecture) runtime(e.g: Tuscany) also heavily depends on the AOP to provide QoS, IT-Specific features around the business logic.
 In [Spring](https://spring.io/), the AOP is actually delivered as a base component in fundamental layer and open to upper stack.
 Indeed, per my experiences on JEE server development, AOP provides an excellent solution for the problems in enterprise application field to increase modularity and make the system more loose-coupled, especially in the middleware product development.

 Implementing an AOP framework to advise method execution, the proxy pattern is perfect fit here.
-The aspect module code can be abstracted, prepared and  **injected** at `before` and `after` points of the method and also be able to recieve the execution context, arguments and output(or fault) to the target operation like it was there.
+The aspect module code can be abstracted, prepared and  **injected** at the `before` and `after` join points of the method and also be able to recieve the execution context, arguments and output(or fault) to the target operation like it was there.
 That is reason we usually see the proxy pattern in an AOP framework.
 In a pure java world, some typical approaches to achieve this:

 - Weave(static-way)
   - Compile-time weaving(e.g: using AspectJ compiler, which can provide complete AOP implementation)